 Deliberately Developmental Organizations

-The concept of a Deliberately Developmental Organization (DDO) starts from these basis.
-Its companies that have developed cultures that are safe enough and demanding enough that everyone comes out of hiding.
+The concept of a Deliberately Developmental Organization (DDO) starts from this basis.
+DDOs are companies that have developed cultures that are safe enough and demanding enough that everyone comes out of hiding.
 In which the relationship between realising human potential and organisational potential is dialectic, not a trade-off.

 Chapter 1 introduces the three organisations that are used across the book to demonstrate how DDOs work.
 They all start from one foundation.
 In a DDO needs to take responsibility for the workings of our minds so that we can stay present, so that we can stay at work.